-Admission to the courses, (especially the majors/special subjects, and the ARTEM courses and workshops) may be limited because of criteria which will be pointed out to students at the time of registration.
+Admission to the courses, (especially the majors/special subjects, electives and workshops) may be limited because of criteria which will be pointed out to students at the time of registration.
 The criteria might include: numbers limitations, learning pre-requisites, minimum academic levels, or the need to balance the numbers of students from the three participating Schools in each workshop.